Consensys/quorum-key-manager/README.md

 ## License

-Orchestrate is licensed under the BSL 1.1.
+Orchestrate is licensed under Apache-2.0.

 Please refer to the [LICENSE file](LICENSE) for a detailed description of the license.

-Please contact [quorum-key-manager@consensys.net](mailto:quorum-key-manager@consensys.net) if you need to purchase a license for a production use-case.